AKAD0/Pipes/readme.md

 # 3. Solution
 Solution is comprised of 3 parts: EDA + feature Engineering, Training classifier, Clustering.
 Describtion of every part is provided below.
 ## 3.1.
 EDA + feature Engineering
+Data is represented as time series.
+Time series could be classified by a simple linear model.
+To do so, data should be characterized by descriptive features.
 <p align="center">
   <img src="https://github.com/AKAD0/Pipes/blob/master/EDA.png">
 </p>